 Problem Snoring in Clackamas, OR

-For the evaluation and treatment of sleep disorders our comprehensive facility, the Portland Snoring Clinic of Mt.
-Scott ENT, expert staff is second to none.
+For the evaluation and treatment of sleep disorders, the expert staff and comprehensive facility of Mt.
+Scott ENT & Sleep Medicine, is second to none.
 If you feel that you are suffering from a sleep disorder of any kind, contact us today.

 To some degree or another we all at times will snore.
 Factors that will lead to occasional snoring include use of medications that induce relaxation of muscles (such as sleep aids), alcohol consumption especially right before bed (the most common culprit), and allergies and colds.
 While there certainly can be many causes for mild or intermittent snoring, when that snoring can be described as “habitual,” along with potentially acting as a “social issue” (to those around the snorer), it may also be a sign of the more serious medical condition of sleep apnea.
 As habitual (nightly) snoring is a true medical problem, a comprehensive examination can identify the causes of the problem and determine what options are appropriate for treatment.